In a word, yes.

-However, during the peak months like January and March, your wait time may be longer.
+However, during the peak months from January to March, your wait time may be longer.
 During the wait time, it is ideal to check your application status intermittently.
-If you haven’t heard back from IRS for over six weeks, you should contact them via a phone call.
+If you haven’t heard back from the IRS for over six weeks, contact them via a phone call.

 Why Would a Nonresident Alien Pay Taxes?

-Resident aliens receive the same types of federal, state and local benefits as U.S. citizens such as:
+Resident aliens receive the same federal, state and local benefits as U.S. citizens, such as: